 I chuckle.
 “I used to ask myself that all the time.
-I guess, I decided to give it a chance because I felt it would be change.
+I guess, I decided to give it a chance because I felt it would be a change.
 Abby really does want the Beta Gamma Kappas to be different from all the other sororities.
 She wants it to be more about the bonding of sisterhood and helping the school.
 No cattiness or drama or bullying.
-That I could respect.”
+That, I can respect.”

 Carrie nods.
 “So, you decided to help her?
 Just like that?”

 “Oh, it took a while.
 I was actually really annoyed at first, but over time I came around to the idea.
 I’m honestly glad I did.
 This whole experience has really bonded us and even let us help the school.
 The fundraiser we did last month really helped the university and the low-income families in need.
 Not to mention, we have another event coming up soon.”

 Carrie grins.
 “Sounds like you guys are doing well.”

 Carrie laughs.
 “Are you trying to pitch to me again?”

 “I’m just saying.
 You know, we have a Greek formal coming up on Saturday to celebrate our getting a probationary charter.
 You should stop by.”

 Carrie shuffles in her seat nervously.
 “I don’t know.
 I don’t think I’m the sorority girl type.”